The main methods journal of political science, Political Analysis has banned p-values because:

 "Important clarification to PA's recently updated p-value policy: in the case of design based experiments and related procedures (permutation tests, asymptotic approximations, etc.) p-values are appropriate and may be supplied."

-What?
 Aren't we nearly always making an asymptotic approximation to the sampling distribution of a statistic?
-This makes very little sense.

 p-values are quite sensible when used appropriately.
-If the quality of our methods is poor (which it often is I'd argue) then our reviewers need technical help and our students need better education.
-Banning p-values is not going to do anything useful.
+If the quality of our methods is poor then our reviewers need technical help and our students need better education.
+Banning p-values is not a solution to these problems.
+They can be a sensible tool.